Powerlearnproject/se-day1-assignment-harjybhorlah/README.md

 Maintenance: providing ongoing supports, updates and ehancements to the software after deployments

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+The Waterfall methodology is a linear and sequential approach to project management and software development.
+It follows a set sequence of phases, where each phase must be completed before the next one begins.
+This approach emphasizes thorough planning and documentation. an exmple of scenarios can be Developing a system for managing internal compliance in a highly regulated industry such as a  financial institution where requirements are clear and unlikely to change during the development process. while Agile methodology is an iterative and incremental approach to project management and software development.
+It emphasizes flexibility, collaboration, and customer feedback, allowing for continuous improvement and adaptation throughout the project lifecycle. an exmple of scenarios can be  Developing a new consumer app where user feedback is crucial for refining features and usability.
 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.